biolab/orange3/doc/widgets/data/featureconstructor.md

 5. Expression in Python
 6. Press commit to communicate changes

 For discrete variables, however, there's a bit more work.
 First add or remove the values you want to for the new feature.
 Then select the base value and the expression.
 In the example below, we have constructed an expression with 'if lower than' and defined three conditions; the program ascribes 0 (which we renamed to lower) if the original value is lower than 6, 1 (mid) if it is lower than 7 and 2 (higher) for all the other values.
+Notice that we use an underscore for the feature name (e.g. petal_length).

 ![image](images/feature-constructor2-stamped.png)